OSGeo/gdal/doc/source/development/rfc/rfc109_gdal_cpp_api.rst

 .. _rfc-109:

 =====================================================================
-RFC 109: Split of gdal_priv.h and addition of gdal_cpp.h header
+RFC 109: Split of gdal_priv.h and addition of public C++ headers
 =====================================================================

 ============== =============================================